NoeCoOfficial/Expland/README.md

 ---

 ## 📜 About Expland
-**Expland** is an upcoming 3D single-player adventure-horror game by **Noe Co**, that invites you to face adversity and explore a mysterious world.
+**Expland** is an upcoming 3D single-player adventure-horror game by **Noe Co**., that invites you to face adversity and explore a mysterious world.
 This is the official GitHub repository for the game, where all changes and commits are made.
 You may open a pull request or issue if you want to contribute to the game.

 ## 👥 Authors